Daizjon/C-Embedded-Systems-1/IO, Interrupts, Stack Use, and Timing/README.md

 Works with I/O, Interrupts, Stack Use, and Timing <br/>

+***The main.c file is the completed version of this project*** <br/>
+To see other files and such as the system info as well as the early uncompleted stages check out the source and include folders.<br/>

 Hardware bill of materials (beyond NXP FRDM-KL25Z and breadboard): <br/>
 • 3x Momentary Switch <br/>
 • 3x 1uF Capacitor (This is optional.
 You may use one for each switch if available) <br/> <br/>